Creative Lifecycle Management: How Do You Create a Solid Plan?

 - Tools to Manage Creative Lifecycle More Efficiently

 What Is Digital Creative Lifecycle Management?

 Other than one long term, digital creative lifecycle management is also the active and strategic management of your content’s (images, visuals, text files, videos, etc.) life.
 A life, in this case, refers to the process of brainstorming for new content all the way to archiving or removing the said content from use.

 Okay, now we know what digital creative lifecycle management is, but do you really need a plan for it?
 Can’t content just crop up and exist organically, based on your content plan?

 Turns out there are many benefits to consciously planning the creative lifecycle of your content, from start to finish.
 Let’s go through the key perks for some example teams.
-This is by no means an exhaustive list of all the departments that are impacted by content and how it’s managed but it’ll get us started.

 Benefits for Sales